GBP/USD Price Prediction for 2023: Onset of a banking crises

 Price drivers: Global politics, UK politics, UK-EU relationship

 Inflation started surging to abnormal levels in the US, increasing the odds of the FED turning hawkish, which it did.
 The FED has started to tighten its monetary policy, which helped the USD in the second half of 2021, and it will probably pick up pace further in 2022.
-As a result, the GBP/USD has been declining since summer last year, losing around 10 cents.
+As a result, the GBP/USD has been declining since the summer of last year, losing around 10 cents.
 But, we saw this pair end the year on a positive note, after climbing to 1.35.
-So, we might see a bullish reversal in 2022, but that’s only likely to come in the second half of the year.
+So, we might see a bullish reversal in 2022, but that’s only likely to come most probably this year by the start of July.

 Recent Changes in the GBP/USD Price